mkashwin/unifiednamespace/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/mkashwin/unifiednamespace)

-This project aims to create an open sourced option for setting up a unified name space for IIOT transformation.
+This project aims to create an open sourced option for setting up a Unified Namespace for IIOT transformation.

 My objective is to build an open source, free to use UNS solution for the community which can be enhanced and adapted by other enthusiasts.